 \section{Introduction}

-Video text retrieval (VTR) \cite{lei2021less,o1,o2,o3,o4,o5,c4c,twi,hy,xclip,straight,xpool}, aiming to obtain the rankings of videos/texts in a repository given text/video queries (i.e. T2V and V2T respectively) is a critical multimodal research topic with a wide range of practical applications.
+Video text retrieval (VTR) \cite{lei2021less,o1,o2,o3,o4,o5,c4c,twi,hy,xclip,straight,xpool}, aiming to obtain the rankings of videos/texts in a repository given text/video queries (i.e. T2V and V2T respectively) has a wide range of practical applications.
 Recently, with the surge of large-scale pre-trained image-text models, particularly CLIP~\cite{CLIP}, transferring the knowledge learned in CLIP to VTR tasks by fully fine-tuning has become the de-facto paradigm and adopted by state-of-the-art methods \cite{c4c,twi,hy,xclip,straight,xpool}.

-However, these methods suffer from substantial storage overhead in practical applications since each task requires storing a separate model.
-This issue becomes more severe when the pre-trained model size increases and more VTR tasks need to be solved, thus hindering the application in real-world scenarios.
-Besides, since most VTR task has relatively small training set, conducting full fine-tuning on these datasets leads to instability and poor performance as demonstrated in \cite{peters2019tune,dodge2020fine} .
+However, these methods suffer from substantial storage overhead in practical applications as each task necessitates the storage of a distinct model.
+This issue becomes more severe when the pre-trained model size increases and multiple VTR tasks need to be solved, thus hindering the application in real-world scenarios.
+For instance, in mobile apps, model size is restricted to reduce downloading time and/or app package size, as a larger size may decrease active users.
+In cloud services, many models need to be trained to solve functionally similar but customized tasks, making standard fine-tuning unfavorable in such cases.
+Additionally, since most VTR tasks have relatively small training sets, performing full fine-tuning on these datasets results in instability and poor performance, as demonstrated in ~\cite{peters2019tune,dodge2020fine}.